Histoplasma capsulatum

 • Geographic distribution: H. capsulatum is found in multiple locations across the globe.

 • Important endemic areas in North and Central America include (but are not limited to) the Ohio and Mississippi River valleys, the Caribbean basin, and Mexico.
-However, histoplasmosis can occur anywhere in the U.S. While it is most common in central and southern U.S. states, it is also endemic in the upper midwest states, and the geographic range may change with a warming climate.
+However, histoplasmosis can occur anywhere in the U.S. While it is most common in central and southern U.S. states, it is also endemic in the upper Midwest states, and the geographic range may change with a warming climate.

-• Important to note that microfoci of endemicity exist both within and outside of areas traditionally associated with the fungus.
+• Important to note that microfoci of endemicity exist both within and outside areas traditionally associated with the fungus.

-• Mold form predominates in the environment (or in vitro, when incubated at < 35°C).
+• Mold form predominates in the environment (or in vitro when incubated at < 35°C).

 • Morphology as mold